-Generation Xers were the children born during a time of shifting social and family values, a challenging economy, and advances in technology in the U.S.
+The kids from this generation were the children born during a time of shifting social and family values, as well as a challenging economy, and major technology advances.

-Boomers, who were also called the “Me Generation,” were deep into self-actualizing, and their focus seemed to be less on their children and more on themselves and their careers.
+Boomers, also called the “Me Generation,” enjoyed deep self-actualization.
+For many, their focus was less on their children and more on themselves–and their careers.

 Gen X kids grew up in harder times than the Boomers.
-Between 1979 and 1995, some 43 million jobs were lost through corporate downsizing.
+Between 1979 and 1995, roughly 43 million jobs were lost due to corporate downsizing.
 Newly created jobs paid less and offered fewer benefits, and stagflation appeared.
 In economics, stagflation happens when the inflation rate is high, the economic growth rate slows, and unemployment remains steadily high.

 Many families needed more than one income to survive and women reentered the workforce to provide the extra income.
-The challenges in the American economy combined with other social changes, including the Pill, feminism, increased levels of education among women and men, revolutionized the American family.
+The challenges in the American economy combined with other social changes (including “the pill”, feminism, increased levels of education) revolutionized the American family.

 A new trend was occurring: American couples began to marry later, have fewer children, and divorce more frequently.
-In 1973, when “the Pill” went on the market, most Americans lived in nuclear-style families.
-The average married couple had three to four children, and mothers stayed home and tended to the family.
-By 2000, the average family had shrunk to two children (that’s why this generation is so small), and one out of two marriages was ending in divorce.
-Almost a third of American children were being raised by a single parent or an unmarried couple—further contributing to profound changes in family dynamics.
+In 1973, when “the pill” went on the market, most Americans lived in traditional “nuclear-style” families.
+The average married couple had three to four children, and mothers stayed home tending to the family.
+By 2000, the average family had shrunk to two children (that’s why this generation is so small), and one out of two marriages ended in divorce.
+Almost a third of American children were raised by a single parent or an unmarried couple.
+This further contributed to the profound changes in family dynamics.

 Freedom!
 Growing Up in the 70’s and 80’s

-Let’s go back to the growing-up years of Gen X and reflect on them.
-Parents and even teachers did not coddle this generation along with the Boomers.
-Gen X saw first hand that their parents were human and fallible, and they often found themselves giving their parents advice and comfort.
+Parents and teachers did not coddle this generation.
+Gen X saw first hand that their parents were human and fallible.
+They often found themselves giving their parents advice and comfort.
 Autonomy and self-reliance, rather than respect for authority, were natural byproducts of the Generation X childhood.

-Looking back at this generation, it’s easy to see that Gen X could possibly be the last generation of children and teens to grow up with freedom, independence, and the luxury to try different things on their own, fail, and try again.
+Looking back on this generation, it is possible to conclude they may be the last generation of children and young adults to grow up with freedom, independence, and the luxury to try (and sometimes fail) different things on their own.

 Gen X: Skeptical and Cynical – Reality Bites

-Xers grew up seeing lost children on milk cartons and taking their Halloween candy to the hospital to get it x-rayed because a neighbor may have slipped a razor blade or pins into their Milk Duds.
-They watched TV when a frying pan came on the screen and heard a voice announce, “This is your brain,” and then an egg was cracked into a pan with the voice explaining, “This is your brain on drugs!”
+X’ers grew up seeing lost children on milk cartons and taking their carefully inspecting their Halloween candy because a neighbor may have slipped a razor blade into their Milk Duds.
+While watching TV, a voice announced, “This is your brain,”.
+After which an egg was cracked into a frying pan.
+Then the voice exclaimed, “This is your brain on drugs!”

 1972 – Watergate Scandal